Shivanichou/Zeotap/Rule_Engine/README.md

 To deploy and run the Rule Engine application, we follow these steps:

-1.**Pull the Image**: We retrieve the latest Rule Engine image from the Docker registry using the
+1.**Pull the Image**: We retrieve the latest Rule Engine image from the Docker registry using the command

-                      **command:** docker pull shivanichoutapally/rule-engine:latest
+                       docker pull shivanichoutapally/rule-engine:latest

-2.**Create a Network**: A new Docker network named choutapally-network is established to facilitate communication between containers.
+2.**Create a Network**: A new Docker network named choutapally-network is established to facilitate communication between containers using the command

-                      **command:** docker network create choutapally-network
+                       docker network create choutapally-network

 3.**Start the MySQL Container**: A MySQL container is launched with the specified database credentials and port mapping.
-It's connected to the network using
+It's connected to the network using the commmand

-                      **command:** docker run -d --name rule-engine-db --network choutapally-network -e MYSQL_ROOT_PASSWORD=9961 -e MYSQL_DATABASE=rule_engine -e MYSQL_USER=user -e MYSQL_PASSWORD=userpassword -p 3307:3306 mysql:8.0.
+                      docker run -d --name rule-engine-db --network choutapally-network -e MYSQL_ROOT_PASSWORD=9961 -e MYSQL_DATABASE=rule_engine -e MYSQL_USER=user -e MYSQL_PASSWORD=userpassword -p 3307:3306 mysql:8.0.

-4.**Start the Rule Engine Container**: Finally, the Rule Engine container is started, linked to the MySQL container, and exposed on port 8502 using
+4.**Start the Rule Engine Container**: Finally, the Rule Engine container is started, linked to the MySQL container, and exposed on port 8502 using the command

-                     **command:** docker run -d -p 8502:8501 --name vigilant_ellit --network my-network1 -e MYSQL_HOST=rule-engine-db -e MYSQL_USER=user -e MYSQL_PASSWORD=userpassword -e MYSQL_DATABASE=rule_engine
+                     docker run -d -p 8502:8501 --name vigilant_ellit --network my-network1 -e MYSQL_HOST=rule-engine-db -e MYSQL_USER=user -e MYSQL_PASSWORD=userpassword -e MYSQL_DATABASE=rule_engine
                                  shivanichoutapally/rule-engine:latest

 Access the application at  http://localhost:8502/